WP Rocket Settings – Ultimate Guide to Website Speed

 Simply uncheck the function responsible for causing the performance problem on that particular page or post.
 You can do this for any affected posts or pages on your site instead of disabling the function across the whole site.

 As you can see in the image, you can even exclude individual pages from the WP Rocket cache.
-This option is good for excluding dynamic pages like cart and checkout pages from being cached.
+This option is good for excluding dynamic pages, such as the cart and checkout pages, from being cached.

 You will find more WP Rocket troubleshooting guides in this post.